brajeshwar/brajeshwar.github.io/_posts/2016/2016-08-28-great-accelerators-types-startups-work.md

----
-layout: post
-title: Great Accelerators and the types of Startups they work with
+# Great Accelerators and the types of Startups they work with
----

 In many ways, founding a startup is more challenging than starting a traditional business.
 Of course, entrepreneurs want to make money when they start a traditional business.
 However, startup founders must prove that their idea will grow into a large corporation.
 This is quite a bit of pressure.